Courtroom showdown: EU takes on AstraZeneca in vaccine row - WTMJ

 Concerns over the pace of the rollout across the EU grew after AstraZeneca said it could not supply EU members with as many doses as originally anticipated because of production capacity limits.

-In an interview with the Financial Times newspaper last weekend, AstraZeneca chief executive Pascal Soriot said the U.K. government had been guaranteed priority in vaccine supplies as part of the deal it sealed with Oxford university in return for investment.
+In an interview with the Financial Times newspaper last weekend, AstraZeneca chief executive Pascal Soriot said the U.K. government had been guaranteed priority for deliveries from the U.K. vaccine supply chain as part of the deal it sealed with Oxford university in return for investment.
 That was before AstraZeneca joined as a development partner to produce and distribute the serum.

 “Of course when you do something like this as a government, you don’t do it for free,” he said.
 “What you want in return, and it’s fair enough, is priority.”